pelevesque/remove-duplicates/README.md

 # remove-duplicates

-Removes duplicates from an array.
+Removes and returns duplicates from an array.

 ## Node Repository